-If you took out student loans from the federal government, these will be discharged when you die.
-If a parent took out a PLUS loan for you, this will also be discharged if you die or if your parent dies.
+If you took out student loans from the federal government, the loans will be discharged when you die.
 When a loan is discharged, the balance becomes zero and the government won’t try to collect on the loan.
-Note that at one point the Internal Revenue Service considered waived loans to be taxable in most cases.

-Similarly, on a Parent PLUS Loan, if the student dies, the eliminated debt would have counted as part of the parent’s taxable income, increasing their tax obligations that year.
-However, that is no longer the case, as of the start of 2018.
 There is currently no tax burden once loans are discharged as a result of death.
-However, this is only true until 2025, at which point this tax code expires.
+However, this is only true until 2025, at which point this tax code expires and policies could change.

 What Happens to Private Student Loans?

-So yes, some private lenders will cancel your loans upon your death, but it typically depends on the type of loan and the laws in your state.
+So yes, some private lenders will cancel the loan upon the loan holder’s death, but it typically depends on the type of loan and the laws in your state.

-Make sure to read your loan agreement very carefully to see what protections your lender offers.
+Make sure to read your private loan agreement carefully now to see what protections your lender offers.
 If you have questions, it might be wise to consult a lawyer.

 In the case that your lender doesn’t discharge your loans after death, the lender would first try to collect the money from your estate.
 If you don’t have an estate, they would turn to your student loan cosigner, if you have one.

 If there isn’t one, then the lender would likely try to collect from your spouse.
 Whether your spouse would actually be liable depends on the state in which you live.
 If you live in a community property state–Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin–and took out the student loan while you were married, your spouse could be responsible.

 What Happens If You Have a Cosigner?

 It’s worth asking what happens if the situation is reversed: What if your cosigner dies?
-It used to be that, in some cases, your loan would go into “student loan auto-default,” meaning the lender would immediately require you to pay the full amount of the remaining loan, even if you’ve been making payments regularly until then.
+In some cases, your loan would go into “student loan auto-default,” meaning the lender would immediately require you to pay the full amount of the remaining loan, even if you’ve been making payments regularly until then.

 What Can You Do to Protect Loved Ones?

 It is pragmatic to worry about what happens to student loans when you die.
-To ensure that your spouse or cosigner doesn’t end up with a large debt burden in the event of your death, one step you can take is to pay off your student loans faster.
+To ensure that your spouse or cosigner doesn’t end up with a large debt burden in the event of that happening, one course of action is to pay off your student loans faster.